CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

   routing rule, added by plugins:
-    - `"override"`: Use the endpoint defined last without printing anything, allowing a plugin to override an endpoint defined in `korp.py`; if multiple plugins define an endpoint for the same route, the last one is used.
+    - `"override"`: Use the endpoint defined last without printing anything, allowing a plugin to override an endpoint defined in a module in the package `korp`; if multiple plugins define an endpoint for the same route, the last one is used.
     - `"override,warn"` (default): Use the endpoint defined last and print a warning to stderr.
     - `"ignore"`: Use the endpoint defined first (Flask default